talk2mk/my-repo/_pages/bookconsultation.md

 ### Consultation Process:

-* Email Initial Inquiry
+* Email Initial Inquiry or Inquiry call
-* Schedule Preliminary Call
+* Schedule time and date for the first Session
+* Fill intake form for new and returning client
 * Develop Personalized Support Plan
 * Begin Transformative Therapeutic Journey